Gallmond/coffee-near-me/README.md

 # Things to do

 ## TODO Navigation
-- Add button in shop info "Navigate here"
-  - x Just show line from current home location to the shop
-  - x Optional text directions on the right side of the screen?
-  - x toggle to show/hide them
-- TODO Add some information on the page to indicate that the user can long-press to set their home location
 - TODO Update long press handler
   - Open popup
     - Set here ase home location?
     - Use device location?

+## TODO saving / loading
+- save to localStorage
+  - x shops
+  - x homelocation
+  - x if the splash screen is dismissed
+  - last X many directions

 ##   Quality Of Life
 - TODO the nav button shouldn't make duplicate API requests if the nav button is